 - The appropriate course numbers and semester hour credit awarded through the use of CLEP will be placed on the student’s transcript under the heading “credit awarded by CLEP.”
 Grade of CR is recorded.

 - Students must consult university of their choice for specific transferability of CLEP credit.

-- Credit for the CLEP Subject Examinations will be awarded in the following courses: (Students in health sciences division programs should consult department chairperson about acceptable credit.)
+- Credit for the CLEP Subject Examinations will be awarded in the following courses: (Students in the School of Nursing and Health Professions programs should consult department chairperson about acceptable credit.)